crew

 Asynchronous management of workers

-make HTTP requests to launch and terminate workers on e.g. AWS Batch,
+to make HTTP requests to launch and terminate workers on e.g. AWS Batch,

 and these time-consuming requests should happen in the background.